-In 2018, LES launched a new EV study focused on our customers’ charging behaviors and the impact on our local grid.
+From 2019 to 2021, LES conducted an EV study focused on our customers’ charging behaviors and the impact on our local grid.
 LES provided participants an easy-to-install module that records when and where customers charge, when and how far they travel, and the energy consumed while both traveling and recharging.
 FleetCarma, a leader in studying electric vehicle fleets, is helping facilitate the study by providing the data collection platform and anonymizing the data for customer privacy.

 For 2021, LES added a demand response pilot to the study scope, incentivizing participants to avoid charging during peak system demand periods in both the winter and summer seasons.